awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-buckets.rst

    :dedent: 8
    :language: java

-See the :sdk-examples-java-s3:`complete example <S3BucketOps.java>`.
+See the :sdk-examples-java-s3:`complete example <S3BucketOps.java>` on GitHub.

 .. _list-buckets: